Hertz in Dubai Marina

 With over 90 years’ experience in providing the very best in hire vehicles, Hertz Car Rental offers an exclusive service to visitors to Dubai Marina that includes everything from luxury limousines to 4×4 off-road vehicles.
 Whether you want to cruise the bright city streets in an open-top sports car or go dune driving in the desert, Hertz Car Rental has the right car for you.

 Driving and Parking in Dubai Marina

-You will need a full driving licence and must be over 21 to rent a car in Dubai Marina.
+You will need a full driving license and must be over 21 to rent a car in Dubai Marina.
 For more information about driving regulations in Dubai Marina, take a look at our page about renting a car in the UAE.
-Cars are left-hand drive, and traffic drives on the right hand side of the road.
+Cars are left-hand drive, and traffic drives on the right-hand side of the road.

 Is parking available around Dubai Marina?